 Other factors to consider include:

-For a more detailed explanation of how to measure sunlight, please read Measure sunlight: what instrument to use.
+For a more detailed explanation of how to measure sunlight, please read the article: Measure sunlight: what instrument to use.

 Next generation pyranometers